quico14/Practica1ADI/README.md

 |username_prueba2| username_prueba |

-### Correr en local
+### Run locally
-- Descargar repositorio.
+- Download repository.
-- Ejecutar `npm install`.
+- Execute `npm install`.
-- Ejecutar `node app.js`
+- Execute `node app.js`
-- Acceder desde el navegador a `localhost:3000`
+- Access from the browser to `localhost:3000`

-### Correr tests
+### Run tests
-Ejecutar desde la terminal en la raíz del proyecto `./node_modules/.bin/mocha` Al inicio de los tests se corre el seeder.
+Run from the terminal in project's root `./node_modules/.bin/mocha` In the `init` of tests seeders are run.

-Todos los endpoints están definidos en la `documentación` del API, la cual se encuentra en la ruta base del API.
+All endpoints are defined in the API `documentation`, available in the base path of the API.

-### Documentación
+### Documentation
-La documentación de los casos de uso, relaciones entre tablas, y casos de uso que se satisfacen se puede encontrar en el archivo `Diseño API.pdf`
+Documentation from use cases, tables relationship and satisfied use cases can be found in the file `Diseño API.pdf`